Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Dans cette page, sélectionnez **Configurer pour une organisation**, puis entrez le nom d'utilisateur et le mot de passe associés à Microsoft 365 Business.
+2. Ici, choisissez **configurer pour une organisation** , puis entrez votre nom d’utilisateur et votre mot de passe pour Microsoft 365 Business Premium.

 3. Terminez la configuration de l'appareil Windows 10.